 We instantiate our \model framework using three base QG models:

-$\bullet$ \textbf{NQG} \citep{du2017learning} is the first seq2seq model with a global attention mechanism \citep{luong2015effective} for question generation.
+$\bullet$ \textbf{NQG} \cite{du2017learning} is the first seq2seq model with a global attention mechanism \cite{luong2015effective} for question generation.

-$\bullet$ \textbf{NQG++} \citep{zhou2017neural} is one of the most commonly adopted QG baselines with a feature-enriched encoder (e.g., lexical features) and a copy mechanism \citep{gulcehre2016pointing}.
+$\bullet$ \textbf{NQG++} \cite{zhou2017neural} is one of the most commonly adopted QG baselines with a feature-enriched encoder (e.g., lexical features) and a copy mechanism \cite{gulcehre2016pointing}.

-$\bullet$ \textbf{BERT-SQG} \citep{chan2019recurrent} uses a pretrained BERT model (we use ClinicalBERT \cite{alsentzer2019publicly} to accommodate clinical setting) as the encoder and formulates the decoding as a ``MASK" token prediction problem.
+$\bullet$ \textbf{BERT-SQG} \cite{chan2019recurrent} uses a pretrained BERT model (we use ClinicalBERT \cite{alsentzer2019publicly} to accommodate clinical setting) as the encoder and formulates the decoding as a ``MASK" token prediction problem.

+It has been studied that beam search and sampling strategies show competitive performance in diversifying generations \cite{IppolitoKSKC19,diversity2020arafat}.
+We thus include Top-k \cite{topk} and Nucleus samplings \cite{holtzman2019curious} as representative sampling strategies in our experiments.

-To investigate the effectiveness of our QPP module, we consider the following variants of base QG models: (1) Base Model: Inference with greedy search; (2) Base Model + Beam Search: Inference with Beam Search with the beam size at $K$ and keep Top $K$ beams (a larger beam size hurts performance in our preliminary experiments, so we set $K$ to 3); (3) Base Model + QPP: Inference with greedy search for both QPP module and Base model.
-Since our QPP module predicts a set of question phrases, Base Model + QPP can generate diverse questions.
+As such, to investigate the effectiveness of diverse QG for QA, we consider the following variants of each base QG model: (1) Base Model: Inference with greedy search; (2) Base Model + Beam Search: Inference with Beam Search of beam size $K$ and keep top $K$ beams ($K=3$); (3) Base Model + Top-k sampling: Inference with sampling from top-k tokens ($k=20$); (4) Base Model + Nucleus sampling: Inference with sampling from top-p tokens ($p=0.95$); (5) Base Model + QPP: Inference with greedy search for both QPP module and Base model.